-This lighting plan represents illumination levels calculated from laboratory data taken under controlled conditions in accordance with The Illuminating Engineering Society (ISS) approved nethods.
-Actual performance of any nanufacturer's luminar may vary due to changes in electrical voltage, tolerance in langs/LED's and other variable field conditions.
-Calculators of on the include obstructions such as buildings, curbs, landscaping, or any other architectural elements unless noted.
+This lighting plan represents illumination levels calculated from laboratory data taken under controlled conditions in accordance with The Illuminating Engineering Society (IES) approved nethods.
+Actual performance of any nanofacturer's luminalres nay vary due to changes in electrical voltage, tolerance in langs/LED's and other variable field conditions.
+Calculations do not include obstructions such as buildings, curbs, landscaping, or any other architectural elements unless noted.